 The 1998 World Cup had a lot of good things to offer to football fans, but the final match of the tournament is among the most controversial games in the World Cup history, where a favorite Brazil side seemingly gave away the game for political reasons to the host in a World Cup held in France.

-France enjoyed an easy 3-0 victory in the finals, provided by two goals fromZinedine Zidane
+Sadly for Brazil however, France enjoyed an easy 3-0 victory in the finals, provided by two goals fromZinedine Zidane

 Route to Final: